Miguel Rojas Player Props: Dodgers vs. Reds

 Reds Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Reds pitching staff ranks eighth in MLB.

-- The Reds' 4.96 team ERA ranks 27th across all league pitching staffs.
+- The Reds have a 5.01 team ERA that ranks 28th across all league pitching staffs.

-- Reds pitchers combine to rank 21st in baseball in home runs given up (74 total, 1.2 per game).
+- Reds pitchers combine to allow 76 total home runs at a rate of 1.2 per game (to rank 21st in the league).

-- Weaver gets the start for the Reds, his ninth of the season.
-He is 1-2 with a 5.36 ERA and 42 strikeouts through 43 2/3 innings pitched.
+- Williamson makes the start for the Reds, his fifth of the season.
+He is 0-0 with a 4.29 ERA and 18 strikeouts in 21 2/3 innings pitched.

-- His last time out came on Wednesday against the Boston Red Sox, when the right-hander went 5 2/3 innings, surrendering three earned runs while allowing seven hits.
+- The left-hander last pitched on Friday against the Milwaukee Brewers, when he went 6 2/3 innings, allowing two earned runs while giving up five hits.

-- The 29-year-old has put together a 5.36 ERA and 8.7 strikeouts per nine innings across eight games this season, while allowing a batting average of .284 to opposing hitters.
+- The 25-year-old has an ERA of 4.29, with 7.7 strikeouts per nine innings, in four games this season.
+Opponents are hitting .215 against him.

 © 2023 Data Skrive.
 All rights reserved.